tyrkelko/image2antic/README.md

 1. run image2antic.py
 2. Browse for an image you'd like to convert.
 This version supports height up to 96 in multiples of 8, width up to 160 in multiples of 8 and up to 4 colors.
 Currently the script doesn't validate anything, so, any image that doesn't comply might not work as expected.
 3. Once image was selected, some properties will be printed on the dialog including width, height and colors A8 palette.
+4. Select antic mode 4 or 5.
-4. Clicking "Process" will print CC65 compatible code that includes multiple charsets and screen data required to display the image on an Atari 8-Bit Micro Computer.
+5. Clicking "Process" will print CC65 compatible code that includes multiple charsets and screen data required to display the image on an Atari 8-Bit Micro Computer.

 Requirements:
 python 3.x (tested with 3.7.2 on Windows 10 and Ubuntu 16.04)